BryanEnid/BryanEnid/README.md

 Here is a list of things I want to do:
 - 🌱 Create a coding blog explaining cool animations and how to build them!
 - 🎨 Showcase my love for design on [Dribble.com](https://dribbble.com/)
 - 🎸 I love Music!
-And that's why I want to build my on DAW on the Web (I have a bachelor in Sound Engineering)
+I want to build a DAW for the Web (I have a bachelor in Sound Engineering)

 And here I would list all my side projects.
 (If I only finish one!)